 - Thermal socks or chubby socks to keep your feet warm.

-- A coat that protects you from the cold, like an anorak or a down jacket.
+- A coat that protects you from the cold, like an anorak or down jacket.
 If possible, it should be long so that it also covers the back area.
 If the coat is waterproof and hooded better, in case of rain or snow you will be better protected.

 - Boots that are comfortable for walking and warm.
 Choose boots with embossed soles because in winter it is common to walk on melted snow and ice debris.

-Gadgets to combat New York's winter cold
+Gadgets to combat the New York winter cold

 In addition to clothing, there are certain gadgets that you can include in your luggage to resist the low temperatures during your stay in the city.